rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/ms15_034_http_sys_memory_dump.md

-##Description
+## Description

 This module dumps memory contents using a crafted Range header and affects only Windows 8.1, Server 2012, and Server 2012R2.

-Note that if the target is running in VMware Workstation, this module has a high likelihood of resulting in BSOD; however, VMware ESX and non-virtualized hosts seem stable.
+**Note:** If the target is running in VMware Workstation, this module has a high likelihood of resulting in BSOD; however, VMware ESX and non-virtualized hosts seem stable.
 Using a larger target file should result in more memory being dumped, and SSL seems to produce more data as well.

 ## Verification Steps